-Air conditioning (AC) systems are the backbone of comfort in homes and businesses, especially during the sweltering heat of summer.
-Yet, lurking beneath the cool breeze of your AC could be a silent danger: carbon monoxide (CO).
+Air conditioning systems are the backbone of comfort in homes and businesses, especially during the sweltering heat of summer.
+Yet, lurking beneath the cool breeze of your AC could be a silent danger: carbon monoxide.
 This colorless, odorless gas can lead to serious health risks, including fatal poisoning if not detected and addressed promptly.
-This article dives into the essentials of detecting and preventing carbon monoxide in AC systems, underscoring the pivotal role of professional AC repair in safeguarding your environment.
+Professional AC repair plays an important role in safeguarding indoor spaces when cooling equipment shares mechanical areas, ductwork, or ventilation pathways with fuel-burning appliances.

 Understanding Carbon Monoxide

 Carbon monoxide is a byproduct of incomplete combustion.
 It’s dangerous because it binds to hemoglobin in the blood more effectively than oxygen, leading to oxygen deprivation in organs and tissues.
 AC systems, particularly those that are gas-powered or connected to furnaces, can become unexpected sources of CO if they malfunction.
-The Centers for Disease Control and Prevention (CDC) reports that over 400 Americans die from unintentional CO poisoning not linked to fires annually, highlighting the importance of awareness and prevention.
+The Centers for Disease Control and Prevention reports that over 400 Americans die from unintentional CO poisoning not linked to fires annually, highlighting the importance of awareness and prevention.
+The CDC also explains that carbon monoxide poisoning can be prevented by having heating systems, water heaters, and other gas, oil, or coal-burning appliances serviced by a qualified technician every year, making annual fuel-burning appliance service important for prevention.

 • Regularly inspect your heating systems, including gas appliances and chimneys.